What is PGS?

 This is followed by testing of the cells to find out the number of chromosomes, using either NGS or array-CGH methods.
 If the cells are found to have an abnormal chromosome number, then the embryo is less likely to implant.
 In this way embryos can be screened in order to select the most viable embryos for embryo transfer.

-If you would like to find out more about PGS then please contact our experienced team who will be happy to help.Contact us
+If you have a question or would like to find out more about PGS then please contact our experienced team who will be happy to help.Contact us